queens.utils package#

 Parameters:

-• tempering_parameter (float) – Tempering parameter for resampling
+• tempering_parameter – Tempering parameter for resampling

 Perform generic tempering between two log-probability density functions.